wzhudev/reverse-linear-sync-engine/README.md

 ## Conclusion

-Thanks for joinning me in this journey of reversing LSE!
+Thanks for joining me in this journey of reversing LSE!

-# Appendix A: Minimized and Possible Original Names Lookup
+## Appendix A: Minimized and Possible Original Names Lookup

 | Minimized names                                                                                                                                         | Possible original names                                                     | Description                                                                                                                                                                    |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |